 Continuing Care and Levels of Treatment

-When your time with us is coming to an end, you will meet with your therapist and case manager who will help to get the discharge process complete.
+When your time at our hospital in Belton is coming to an end, you will meet with your therapist and case manager who will help to get the discharge process complete.
 Before you leave our care we will make sure that everything is in place.
 We will make sure that you have an appointment set up for your next phase of treatment, ensure that you have a stable living situation, and provide you with transportation to your next destination.
 On the day of discharge you will meet with your psychologist and other treatment team members to make sure that you are stable and everything is ready for you to be discharged.